ShaunCurtis/Blazr.ModalDialog/readme.md

 `ModalDialogBase` implements the boilerplate code for modal dialog components.

-It creates an instance of `ModalDialogContext` and sets the callback in `SetParametersAsync`: this ensures inheriting classes don't override it.
+It creates an instance of `ModalDialogContext` and sets the callback in `SetParametersAsync`: this ensures inheriting classes can't inadvertently override it.

 ```csharp
 public abstract class ModalDialogBase : ComponentBase